 To stay in line with the UK's carbon target, the Livewell Plate for 2030 achieves a reduction in carbon footprint of 30% compared to 1990 levels.
-Reaching this figure means almost 20% less land is needed to grow the food for each individual's diet compared to the current diet; with grassland area falling by about half.
+Reaching this figure means approximately 20% less land is needed to grow the food for each individual's diet compared to the current diet; with grassland area falling by about half.
 As with the Livewell 2020 Plate, there's a minor increase in cropland area, blue water footprint and cost of the Livewell Plate 2030.

 Again, the 2030 Plate meets all national nutritional requirements and dietary recommendations.
-The composition is largely similar to the 2020 version, but includes a continual reduction of meat and meat products, (although, interestingly, this leaves room for an increase in the amount of cheese from 2020 levels).
-There is another small increase in eggs; while legumes, nuts and oilseeds see a small reduction after increasing in 2020.
+The composition is largely similar to the 2020 Plate, with a small increase in poultry and cheese, and a minor reduction in pork and egg products.

-Fish makes an important nutritional contribution in both 2020 and 2030: wild-caught fish stays at the same level for ecological reasons, but aquacultured fish increases by nearly 200% on current levels.
+Fish makes an important nutritional contribution in both 2020 and 2030: wildcaught fish stays at the same level for ecological reasons, but aquacultured fish increases by nearly 200% on current levels.